andrivet/ZX81-Debugger/documentation/zx81/zx81-zsim.md

 # borderSize
 Select the pixel size you would like to see around a standard ZX81 display.
 "Standard" means a display that you would get from the ZX81 BASIC.
-I.e. without any tricks to achieve higher quality graphics like arx, wrx or using different timings.
+I.e. without any tricks to achieve higher quality graphics like ARX, WRX or using different timings.
 The "standard" position and size used is:
 (x=64, y=56, w=256, y=192)
 So, by setting "borderSize" you get (x=64-borderSize, y=56-borderSize, w=256+borderSize, y=192+borderSize)